 Laura is a public health nurse who works for the children and families Team in Prince George, BC.
 She has three energetic boys who keep her busy out in the community with their many activities, including bike riding, class outings and soccer, for which she is an assistant coach.
 She is also involved in the Baby Friendly Initiative which promotes a breastfeeding friendly environment.

 Rai has worked for Northern Health for nearly 18 months, starting out as the CRU (community response unit) clinician in Terrace before stepping into the interim team leader position.
 She came to Terrace after working in as a geriatric nurse in Edmonton, AB and prior to that, working as a psychiatric nurse in Cardiff, Wales.
 She is passionate about promoting healthy living and nutrition, and thinks it’s key to understand how hard it is to fit everything in to a busy life.
 Rai is a strong believer is making lots of small positive changes and keeping a good sense of humor.

 About Nick Rempel

 Nick Rempel is the clinical educator for Mental Health and Addictions, northwest B.C.
-He has lived in northern B.C. his entire life and received his education from the University of Northern BC with a degree in nursing.
-Nick enjoys playing music, going to the gym, and watching movies in his spare time.
+He posts a monthly blog, "The Grizzly Truth," which aims to shed light on men's mental wellness.
+Nick has lived in northern B.C. his entire life and received his education from the University of Northern BC with a degree in nursing.
+He enjoys playing music, going to the gym, and watching movies in his spare time.